wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 To prevent exploitation of this vulnerability, Wallarm node contains a [new trigger](../../admin-en/configuration-guides/protecting-against-bola.md) which you can use to protect your endpoints from BOLA attacks.
 The trigger monitors the number of requests to a specified endpoint and creates a BOLA attack event when thresholds from the trigger are exceeded.

+## Checking JSON Web Token strength

+[JSON Web Token (JWT)](https://jwt.io/) is a popular authentication standard used to exchange data between resources like APIs securely.
+JWT compromisation is a common aim of attackers as breaking authentication mechanisms provides them full access to web applications and APIs.
+The weaker JWTs, the higher chance for it to be compromised.

+Starting from version 4.4, you can enable Wallarm to detect the following JWT weaknesses:

+* Unencrypted JWTs
+* JWTs signed using compromised secret keys

+To enable, use the [**Weak JWT** trigger](../../user-guides/triggers/trigger-examples.md#detect-weak-jwts).

 ## Checking JSON Web Tokens for attacks

 JSON Web Token (JWT) is one of the most popular authentication methods.
 This makes it a favorite tool to perform attacks (for example SQLi or RCE) that are very difficult to find because the data in the JWT is encoded and it can be located anywhere in the request.